 First of all, as we know in this digital streaming world, there are plenty of platforms on which your fans can listen to your music.
-They are in demand of shorter, easy to access playlists and this is why streaming giants like Spotify do so well.
-But of course Instagram and TikTok are making their own way in the music scene as well.
+They are in demand for shorter, easy to access playlists and this is why streaming giants like Spotify do so well.
+But of course, Instagram and TikTok are making their own way in the music scene as well.

 Spotify makes it even easier for its listeners by creating weekly playlists which are generated using a sophisticated algorithm.
-This means that you can find new artists and so if your Ep is featured here, then there is a better chance of your fans – or new ones finding your music.
+This means that you can find new artists and so if your EP is featured here, then there is a better chance of your existing fans – or new ones – finding your music.

 However, there is an example of when releasing an album works out in more ways you could only imagine.
 I’m talking about the ‘Unofficial Bridgerton Musical’, created by Abigail Barlow and Emily Bear and was developed on TikTok.
 They even won a Grammy for their work earlier this year and they were the youngest nominees and winners in their category.

 They won the award for the Best Musical Theater Album.
 So there you have it, maybe you can just release a full album instead of an EP when you are an independent artist, it can be done!

 So How To Release EPs In The Best Way

 There is something called the ‘Waterfall Strategy’ whereby you essentially drop your singles out to your fans consistently over time.
 And then, in turn, you can choose 4-6 tracks which performed the best amongst your fans to release as part of your EP, and it can be more of a stop-gap between releasing your full album.
 This will keep your listeners entertained and increase the number of new fans as you do this over time.